timewave-computer/covenants/contracts/two-party-pol-holder/README.md

 - covenant is no longer subject to expiration
 - splitter module no longer gets instantiated, meaning that any pre-agreed upon token distribution split is void
   - both parties receive a 50/50 split of the underlying denoms

-### Updates

-Both parties are free to update their respective whitelisted addresses and do not need counterparty permission to do so.

 ### Deposit funds to Liquid Pooler